GL-Li/summaries/tech-other/git.md

 ### git worktree: work with multiple branches

+This method has risk in mess up code versions.
+Avoid it.

 **Basic workflow**
 Assuming we are at the dev branch with some uncommited changes.
 We now need to fix a bug in the master branch without commit those changes.
 Following these steps to fix,commit, and push the master branch.